postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 [![Mock Call Error](https://assets.postman.com/postman-docs/mock-not-found-v8.jpg)](https://assets.postman.com/postman-docs/mock-not-found-v8.jpg)

-If you see `No matching requests` listed in the __Response__ column, this may mean that your mock server is not setup correctly.
+If the __Response__ column contains `No matching requests`, this may mean that your mock server is not setup correctly.
 Make sure [you have an example saved for the request](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) in the collection you have the mock connected to.

 In the case of a service outage, you will get a `502`, `503`, or `504` response.
 Check the Postman [status page](https://status.postman.com/) for updates if you encounter this.

 ## Next steps

-For more information about mock servers, see the following resources:
+For more information about mock servers, read the following resources:

 * [Mocking with examples](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/)
 * [Mocking with the Postman API](/docs/designing-and-developing-your-api/mocking-data/mock-with-api/)